Trombone: Germany and Austria

 Valve attachments in tenor and bass trombones were first seen in the mid 19th century, originally on the tenor B♭ trombone.
 Before 1850, bass trombone parts were mostly played on a slightly longer F-bass trombone (a fourth lower).
-The first valve was simply a fourth-valve, or in German "Quart-ventil", built onto a B♭ tenor trombone, to allow playing in low F. This valve was first built without a return spring, and was only intended to set the instrument in B♭ or F for extended passages.
+The first valve was simply a fourth-valve, or in German "Quart-Ventil", built onto a B♭ tenor trombone, to allow playing in low F. This valve was first built without a return spring, and was only intended to set the instrument in B♭ or F for extended passages.
 Since the mid-20th century, modern instruments use a trigger to engage the valve while playing.

 As with other traditional German and Austrian brass instruments, rotary valves are used to the exclusion of almost all other types of valve, even in valve trombones.
-Other features often found on German trombones include long water keys as well as Schlangenverzierungen (snake decorations) on the slide and bell U-bows.
+Other features often found on German trombones include long water keys as well as Schlangenverzierungen (snake decorations) on the slide and bell U-bows to help protect the tubing from damage.

 Since around 1925, when jazz music became popular, Germany has been selling "American trombones" as well.
 Most trombones made and/or played in Germany today, especially by amateurs, are built in the American fashion, as those are much more widely available, and thus far cheaper.
-However, some higher-end manufacturers such as Thein make modern iterations of the classic German Konzertposaune, as well as American-style trombones with German features like the kranz and snake decorations.
+However, some higher-end manufacturers such as Thein make modern iterations of the classic German Konzertposaune, as well as American-style trombones with German features like the Kranz and snake decorations.